Analytically Continuing the Randomized Measurement Toolbox

-{\it Discussion.--} We introduced a robust framework for extracting the von Neumann entropy from finite sets of Rényi entropies subject to statistical noise obtained via randomized measurements.
-When tested on extensive simulation data, our method outperforms conventional fitting approaches.
-We applied our method to experimental data from a trapped-ion quantum simulator, obtaining direct estimates of subsystem von Neumann entropy growth following a quantum quench.
+{\it Discussion.--} We introduced a robust framework for extracting the vN entropy from finite sets of Rényi entropies subject to statistical noise obtained via randomized measurements.
+When tested on controlled examples, including the synthetic benchmarks of Fig.~\ref{fig:TFIM_Numerics} and the randomized-measurement simulations of Fig.~\ref{fig:simulation}, SAC yields consistently stable estimates, whereas polynomial-based extrapolations can be more model-dependent and more sensitive to noise.
+We further presented a proof-of-principle application to experimental data from a trapped-ion quantum simulator following a quantum quench.
 Since randomized measurements are now routinely used to measure entropies in many platforms, our noise-resilient approach provides a practical post-processing tool for analyzing data affected by statistical uncertainty and may substantially reduce measurement overheads.
-It also extends to situations where Renyi entropies are measured through many-body interference experiments \cite{islam2015measuring,kaufman2016}.
+It also extends to situations where R\'enyi entropies are measured through many-body interference experiments \cite{islam2015measuring,kaufman2016}.

-There are many potential applications of SAC beyond extracting von Neumann entropies.
-The method naturally extends to any information-theoretic quantity accessible through a replica trick—such as logarithmic negativity, Rényi relative entropies, Petz–Rényi divergences, or Uhlmann fidelity~\cite{elben2020mixed,lieb1973convex,uhlmann1977relative, petz1986quasi, Lennert2013RenyiEntropies, Wilde2014sandwiched, Datta2015alphaz,KudlerFlam2024RMI}—which we leave for future exploration.
+There are many potential applications of SAC beyond extracting vN entropies.
+The method naturally extends to any information-theoretic quantity accessible through a replica trick—such as logarithmic negativity, Petz–Rényi divergences, or Uhlmann fidelity~\cite{elben2020mixed,lieb1973convex,uhlmann1977relative, petz1986quasi, Lennert2013RenyiEntropies, Wilde2014sandwiched, Datta2015alphaz,KudlerFlam2024RMI}—which we leave for future exploration.
 More broadly, SAC offers a promising strategy for addressing long-standing analytic-continuation challenges in many other areas of physics, from quantum Monte Carlo studies to the reconstruction of scattering amplitudes.

 {\it Acknowledgement.--} We thank Hsin-Yuan Huang, Nima Lashkari, Jong Yeon Lee, Eric Schultz, Vandana Ramakrishnan, and Daniel Mark for helpful discussions.
 JKF is supported by the Marvin L.~Goldberger Member Fund at the Institute for Advanced Study and the National Science Foundation under Grant No.~PHY-2514611.
-BV acknowledges support from the hybdrid quantum initiative (HQI ANR-22-PNCQ-0002).
+BV acknowledges support from the hybrid quantum initiative (HQI ANR-22-PNCQ-0002).